20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 breast involvement in primary amyloidosis - commoner

-in association with other conditions like multiple myeloma, plasmacytosis and rheumatoid arthritis and another in the localised form which is rarer.
+in association with other conditions like multiple myeloma, plasmacytosis and rheumatoid arthritis and another in the localized form which is rarer.

 Breast aneurysms are a rarely seen cause of a breast mass.